GalYazdi/gal_yazdi_helfy_task/README.md

 ## Assumptions & Design Decisions

+- Used JavaScript instead of TypeScript because the provided file structure included `.js` files, so I assumed JS was the intended language
-- Used plain React with useState/useEffect, no form libraries like react-hook-form
+- Used plain React with useState/useEffect, no form libraries like react-hook-form or TanStack Query for fetching
 - No component libraries like shadcn. all components are written from scratch
 - CSS modules for styling instead of a framework, to keep it simple and scoped
 - The endless carousel is built manually using the clone-edges technique - the first and last items are duplicated at the edges so the loop feels seamless without any jumps